The Cost Of Marketing Inaction To Your Business

 Just kidding!
 That’s not going to happen (probably).
 But what will happen is that you, and perhaps your agency or marketing person, will sit with the numbers and data in meeting after meeting, scratching your heads and wringing your hands as to why your conversion rate is so low, why your sales process has not incorporated inbound marketing, and why this investment in inbound marketing is not affecting the bottom-line sales like you thought it would.
 Worse yet, this disconnect often shows up at a time when you need to fix it, but all the money has gone to the platform, inbound, and perhaps consulting work you paid for to fix the on-going problem.

-5: What happens if, desperate to get lead generation going, instead of investing in full-stack marketing I dive into PPC advertising using a fairly big budget, and it turns out to be successful at giving me enough leads to close new business?
+5: What happens if I dive into PPC advertising with a big budget and it turns out to be successful at giving me enough leads to close new business?

 You would think, in this situation, all would be grand because pay-per-click advertising (aka PPC advertising) is, all things considered, ‘causing leads to come in.’
 But, that leads are coming in through PPC advertising alone is deceptive; it’s not actually growth, as counterintuitive as that sounds.
 The truth that often never gets said about a PPC-advertising-only growth strategy, but should get said, is that a common infection in a business’s operations is a dependence on short-term lead-generation.
 Instead, businesses should focus on a mixture of short-term paid marketing and long-term, cumulative lead generation using inbound marketing.
 In the long run it costs you less money, and allows you to maintain a minimum viable investment in short-term lead generation while leaving room in the budget for marketing, all so that you can scale and have your brand maintained.
 The blunt but truthful answer to this role-play scenario is: as pessimistic and cynical as it sounds, with PPC-advertising only, you will never, ever, be able to invest in the scaling and growing of your business beyond a certain point.
 In short, your budget for growth will be locked, and you will never be able to increase it.
 It will be like thinking you are about to summit Mount Everest but then discover that you are still a 10-mile hike from the actual summit and have to turn back because you and your team only brought enough oxygen supply to basecamp to get you close, but not all the way.